novelrt/NovelRT/README.md

 - OpenAL 1.19.1
 - spdlog 1.4.2

+> if you are compiling on Linux, please note - we do not support GCC at this time.

 ### Build instructions

 We provide build scripts in the root of the repository which may work for you.